AdrianMoldovanBM/AdrianMoldovanBM/README.md

 ## Hi there 👋, I'm Adrian
 ### Data Analyst

-I’m interested in IT, machine learning, AI, and innovative ideas that lead to progress and a better future, with a decade of background in communication, sales, and human relationship.

 A solutions-focused professional with a collaborative team spirit, exceptional communication skills, and a strong aptitude for time management.
 I excel in delivering results by balancing efficiency with a goal-oriented mindset

+I’m interested in IT, machine learning, AI, and innovative ideas that lead to progress and a better future.

 ## Skills and Experience
 PYTHON / SQL / POWER BI / EXCEL / GOOGLE SHEETS / GOOGLE COLAB / JUPYTER NOTEBOOK